jmjcando/bookmarks/README.md

 # NOTE:
 - For issues refer to github repository https://github.com/jmjcando/bookmarks/issues
+- Visual Studio Code is used, so all files in the folder tree are used. bookmarks.sln (Visual studio) is not up-to-date and not used anymore.
+If Visul studio is used then open folder as web-site.
-- This is better handle in Visual studio code rather than Visual studio.
+- This is better handled in Visual studio code rather than Visual studio.